 There are three steps that have to be completed before reimbursements can be processed:

-(If you do not know your Bank User ID Number, please contact your bank)
+- Add a Withdrawal Account to an Administrator's Account settings (If you do not know your Bank User ID Number, please contact your bank)

 - Link Withdrawal Account to your Policy